wojtekmaj/react-clock/README.md

 # React-Clock

-A component to display clock for your React application.
+An analog clock for your React app.

 ## tl;dr
 * Install by executing `npm install react-clock` or `yarn add react-clock`.